Corn Tortillas vs. Flour Tortillas

-I thought I’d do a little head to head comparison.
+I thought I’d do a little head-to-head comparison between corn and flour tortillas.
 Obviously, it ultimately comes down to which you like better.
 But if you’ve ever wondered about the differences, here they are!

 Calories & Fat

 Corn Tortillas– If you’re wondering about the calories in a corn tortilla, they usually have about 70 calories and 1 gram of fat.
 Keep in mind, sometimes these are a little smaller than flour tortillas.
 Corn tortillas typically don’t have much fiber or protein in them.

 Flour Tortillas– The nutritional information of flour tortillas can vary widely.
 A typical taco sized tortilla has about 100-150 calories.
 (If you get the high fiber kind, it will be lower) and about 3.5 g of fat.
 If you do get whole wheat, it will back a little extra protein and fiber.
 Be aware that smaller “street taco” sized tortillas will have fewer calories and burrito sized tortillas will have a lot more calories.

 Ingredients in Corn Tortillas vs. Flour Tortillas